Mistralys/cyberpunk-mod-db/README.md

 - `authors`: A list of authors of the mod.
 - `tags`: A list of tags identifying dependencies to other mods and the kind of items.
 See [Tags Legend](#tags-legend) for a list.
 - `comments`: Optional comments about the mod.
+- `linkedMods`: Optional list of mod IDs that are related to this mod.
+- `seeAlso`: Optional list of links to related mods or pages.
+  - `url`: The URL to the related page.
+  - `label`: Optional label for the link.
 - `itemCategories`: Categories for each type of item added by the mod.
   - `label`: The name of the category.
   - `tags`: Optional list of tags for the category.
 Inherited by all items.